AQUAREUM: Non-Equivocating Censorship-Evident Centralized Ledger with EVM-Based Verifiable Execution using Trusted Computing and Blockchain: Details of

-The schematic overview of \name is depicted in \autoref{fig:overview-details}, where trusted components are depicted in green.
+The schematic overview of \name is depicted in \autoref{fig:overview-details}.
 The right part of the figure describes data aggregation of $L$.
 We utilize a history tree~\cite{crosby2009efficient} for tamper-evident logging of data blocks due to its efficient membership and incremental proofs (see \autoref{sec:design-considerations}).
 The aggregation of blocks within a history tree is represented by root hash $LRoot$, which instantiates ledger hash $LHash$ from \autoref{sec:high-overview}.
-In \name, each data block consists of a header, a list of transactions, and a list of execution receipts from VM that is running within $\mathbb{E}$.
+In \name, each data block consists of a header, a list of transactions, and a list of execution receipts from the VM that is running within $\mathbb{E}$.
 A header contains the following fields: \begin{compactitem}

 \item \textbf{ID}: this field is assigned for each newly created block as a counter of all blocks.
 ID of each block represents the $ID$th version of the history tree of $L$, which contains blocks $B_0,\ldots, B_{ID-1}$ and is characterized by the root hash $r \leftarrow MkRoot(\{H_0,\ldots, H_{ID-1}\})$, where $H_i$ stands for a header of a block $B_i$.
 Note that the $ID$th version of $L$ with the root hash $r$ can also be expressed by the notation $\#(r)$.